kenz-gelsoft/wxRust2/README.md

     wx = { version = "0.0.*", package = "wxrust" }
     ```

+See documentation (after crate released) or [wx-core/README.md](wx-core/README.md) for more details.

 ### Prerequisite

 Install the wxWidgets library.
 Currently (not fully) supported library versions: